 As the years draw in, and our sense of our own mortality begins to grow, we all yearn for the halcyon days of our youth, wishing we were 21 again.

-It’s an age where life offers up endless possibilities, rather than trudging into an office job you hate to pay the bills.
+It’s an age where life offers endless possibilities, rather than trudging into an office job you hate to pay the bills.
 You’re young, largely free of responsibilities and probably at the peak of your physical attractiveness.

 And if you’re Michael Owen, it’s an age where you’re the golden boy of English football rather than the dullest pundit to besmirch our television screens.

-At 21, Owen scored two late goals as Liverpool staged an elaborate heist to whisk the FA Cup from Arsenal’s clutches.
+At 21, Owen scored two late goals as Liverpool staged an elaborate heist to whisk the FA Cup away from Arsenal’s clutches.
 Three and a half months later, his hat-trick in Munich was the inspiration behind one of the more risible football songs to grace the UK charts.

 He capped off the year by becoming the first English player to win the Ballon d’Or since Kevin Keegan in 1979.
 Nobody from our shores has won the award since.